impress-org/givewp/readme.txt

 == Changelog ==
 = 3.17.0: October 16th, 2024 =
 * New: Added new security tab with option to enable a honeypot field for visual builder forms
+* Fix: Resolved an issue with the donor name prefix block not saving correctly
 * Dev: Resolved php 8.1 compatability conflict with MyCLabs\Enum\Enum::jsonSerialize()
+* Dev: Added gateway api updates for pausing subscriptions

 = 3.16.5: October 15th, 2024 =
 * Fix: Resolved a PHP v8+ fatal error on option-based forms when the Tributes add-on was enabled